Matt-DESTROYER/CDN/JS/DOMLib/README.md

 ```js
 DOMLib.GET(url);
 ```
-This method sends a get XMLHTTPReqest
+This method sends a get request to the input URL and returns a promise.
+Using `.then` you can read the resulting string and using `.catch` you can read any error that occurs preventing the get request from being completed.

 ```js
 DOMLibInstance